13-14 June 2026 in Montgenèvre

 - 1 backpack

-- 1 head lamp in functioning state
+- 1 working head lamp

 - 1 whistle